-When it comes to a ceramic spray’s strength, I look at the amount of water beading that occurs as well as the gloss and shine seen on the surface directly after application.
-I applied Adam’s ceramic spray to my Jeep, and luckily, it rained on and off that entire week.
-I noticed that water immediately repelled off my car and windshield and I was pretty happy with the hydrophobic action.
+When it comes to a ceramic coating’s strength, I look at the amount of water beading that occurs as well as the gloss and shine seen on the vehicle surface directly after application.
+I applied Adam’s evenly across the painted surface of my Jeep, and luckily, it rained on and off that entire week.
+I noticed that it prevented the formation of bead water incredibly well, by repelling water off my car and windshield immediately.
+So I can say that I was pretty happy with the hydrophobic action.
 Additionally, I noticed an immediate gloss and shine on the surface right after I applied it.
-I did some research and saw that Adam’s hand mixes their products before mass production, which is always a good sign of product purity and strength.
-Although Adam’s strength didn’t quite match what I saw from Nexgen, this is one of the strongest products I’ve seen.
+After reading some ceramic and wax reviews, and doing some research on my own, I saw that Adam’s hand mixes their products before mass production, which is always a good sign of product purity and strength.
+Although Adam’s Ceramic Boost doesn’t have the same strength I saw from Nexgen, this is still one of the strongest products I’ve seen.
 It certainly provided stronger water-beading action than Torque as well as many others.

 Benefits of Adam’s Ceramic Boost 2.0

-As I mentioned earlier, one of the main benefits of this product is the gloss and shine that’s hard to match with anything besides Nexgen or maybe Car Pro Reload.
-It also didn’t leave behind any streaks or smear marks, which is always a good sign.
+As I mentioned earlier, one of the main benefits of this cutting edge ceramic infused product is the gloss and shine that’s hard to match with anything besides Nexgen Ceramic Spray or maybe Car Pro Reload.
+It also had a streak free finish and left no smear marks on the paint coating, which is always a good sign.

-Adam’s certainly has a huge selection of products which you can find on your website.
+Adam’s certainly has a huge selection of ceramic coating products which you can find on their website.
 I’m a simple man, and their wide range of products can make it a little confusing when poking around on their website and trying to figure out what you want to order.
-To be honest, if Adam’s combined some of their products, I might be more inclined to try more of them instead of feeling like I need to buy more products to get a result that is still short of some others.
+To be honest, if Adam’s combined some of their items, I would use Adam's detail products more, without feeling like I need to buy more products to get a result that is still short of some others.
 Sometimes you just need to stick to the saying, “less is more”.

-How Does Adam’s Compare to Other Ceramic Sprays?
+How Does Adam’s Ceramic Boost Compare to Other Ceramic Sprays?

 Adam’s is a product that I wouldn’t mind having around when I need a solid shine.
-With a good value and decent strength, their products are easy to use and won’t hurt your wallet.
+With a good price and decent strength, this easy to use spray won’t hurt your wallet.
 Adam’s Ceramic Boost 2.0 doesn’t last as long as some other products I’ve reviewed, but it’s a solid ceramic spray from a solid company.
 I would definitely recommend taking advantage of some of their deals when they have holiday sales.
-However, if you’re looking for a product to give you long-lasting protection and maximum shine then I’d recommend Nexgen or Car Pro Reload before Adam’s.
+However, if you’re looking for a cutting edge ceramic infused product to give you long-lasting protection and maximum shine then I’d recommend Nexgen or Car Pro Reload before Adam’s.